 If the other parent’s parental rights have been terminated, the court will evaluate whether the step-parent has satisfied the adoption requirements.
 These may include adoption and custody evaluations, a review of the criminal history reports of the step-parent and parent by the court, and an affidavit regarding compliance of the Interstate Compact on the Placement of Children that is signed and verified by the petitioners.
 The court will also evaluate whether granting the adoption is in the child’s best interest.
 If a court grants the petition for adoption, the step-parent will then be the child’s legal parent and will have the rights and obligations that come with that role.Confer with a Trusted Dallas Lawyer

 Step-parents often have active roles in the lives of their step-children, and in some instances, they are able to legally define their parental rights via a step-parent adoption.
 If you wish to obtain more information about step-parent adoption, it is in your best interest to speak to an attorney.
 At McClure Law Group, our trusted Dallas lawyers are skilled at handling a variety of child custody issues, including adoption, and we can help you seek the results you want.
-Our main office is in Dallas, and we are able to meet clients for consultations at our Collin County office in Plano.
 We regularly help people with adoptions in Dallas, Frisco, Fort Worth, Irving, McKinney, Richardson, Rockwall, and Garland.
 We also assist people with family in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can contact us by calling 214.692.8200 or via our online form to set up a conference.